julelang/manual/src/responsiveness/expressions.md

 ## Slices

-Slices are one of the best examples of these responsive expressions.
-Because a slice literal is mostly in this scope.
+Slices are one of the best examples of these responsive expressions, because a slice literal is mostly in this scope.

 When creating a slice literal, if there is no information that it is for any type, your compiler will use the type of the first element.
-Since slice will always accept a single type as an element, the first element always determines the type of the slice.
+Since a slice will always accept a single type as an element, the first element always determines the type of the slice.
 In this way, writing slice literals can become simpler.

 For example, writing an integer slice literal:
 ```jule